2000 Global Crossing @ The Glen: Qualifying

 Qualifying was scheduled to be held on Saturday, August 12, after numerous rain delays had delayed the session.
 However, rain would persist throughout Saturday, and thus, would cancel qualifying.
 In the case that qualifying is canceled, the first 35 spots are taken by the teams in the top 35 in owner's points.
 Then, the 36th spot is given to a champion who is not already in the field.
 Finally, positions 37-43 are based on the qualifying order that NASCAR had originally slated the drivers to go in in the case that NASCAR was to run qualifying.
 Out of the drivers who did not lock themselves in by points or a champion's provisional, the first seven in the order of those drivers would qualify for the race.

-Bobby Labonte of Joe Gibbs Racing would win the pole, having the highest amount of owner's points.
+Bobby Labonte of Joe Gibbs Racing would win the pole, having the highest number of owner's points.

 Five drivers would fail to qualify: Boris Said, Scott Pruett, R. K. Smith, Brett Bodine, and Brian Simo.